brandeis-llc/semviz/Blender.md

 ---
+layout: post
-title: Blender  Visualization
+title: Blender Covid dataset viz Dashboard
-subtitle: Navigating the Dashboard
+subtitle: Placeholder
-layout: page
 ---

-This dashboard demonstrates the visualization of the relations that were
+This dashboard shows the semantic visualization of the relations in the CORD-19 dataset encoded by Ji’s group as knowledge graphs, between chemical-gene, chemical-disease, and gene-disease.
+In addition, parameter reduction has been performed on some relations, in order to illustrate heatmaps encoding relations between relations.
+53 fine-grained chemical-gene interaction types have been identified, and the interaction types are also combined with three actions to form the whole relation.
+For better visualization we do the following mapping to the three actions:
+- Increase: ++
+- Decrease: --
+- Affect:   ->

 ## Description of Visualization Pins

-### Containers Word Cloud
+### Chemical Word Cloud

-This word cloud shows the frequency of various gene/protein containers extracted from PPCA dataset.
+This word cloud shows the frequency of various kinds of chemicals.
-For example, `apoptotic process Activator` is a list of proteins that are found to be able to activate `apoptotic process`.
-Similarly, `EIF2S1 Phosphorylator` contains a list of proteins that are found to have phosphorylation with some other genes.

-### Enzymes Word Cloud
-This word cloud shows the frequency of proteins that can be the enzymes in the `Modification` relation.

-### Subjects Word Cloud
+### Gene Word Cloud
-This word cloud shows the frequency of proteins that can be the subjects in the `RegulateActivity` relation.
+This word cloud shows the frequency of various kinds of genes.

-### Subject-Object Interactions
+### Chemical-Gene Interactions
-This heat map shows the co-occurrence of subject and object proteins.
+This heat map shows the co-occurrence of chemical and gene per type of interaction.
+We can see several sub-heat maps and each one show one type of interaction.
-For example, if we take the intersection block of the fourth row and second column, we can get `DDX58` and `Interferon`.
-It means this pair of proteins can express one or more types of `RegulateActivity` relations.
+For example, if we take the first sub-heatmap and the intersection block of the first row and first column, we can get `dorsomorphin` and `NOG`.
+It means dorsomorphin increases cotreatment of NOG.

-### Enzyme-Substrate Interactions
+### Chemical-Disease Interactions
-This heat map shows the co-occurrence of enzymes and substrate.
+This heat map shows the co-occurrence of chemical and disease.
-For example, if we take the intersection block of the second row and first column, we can get `EIF2AK2` and `EIF2S1`.
-It means this pair of proteins can express one or more types of `Modification` relations.
+For example, if we take the intersection block of the first row and first column, we can get `Nifedipine` and `Hypertension`.
+It means there is some relation between the chemical Nifedipine and the disease Hypertension.
-The first row shows the frequency of `Modification` relations that have substrates only.

-### Subject-Object Interactions - Activation
-This one is similar to _Subject-Object Interactions_ except that the relation can only be `Activation`.

-### Subject-Object Interactions - Inhibition
-This one is similar to _Subject-Object Interactions_ except that the relation can only be `Inhibition`.

-### Container-Object Interactions
+### Gene-Disease Interactions
-This heat map shows the co-occurrence of protein containers and subject proteins.
+This heat map shows the co-occurrence of gene and disease.
-For example, if we take the first column, it shows Interferon could be `JAK activator` and `STAT Activator`, etc.
+For example, if we take the intersection block of the first row and first column, we can get `ERBB2` and `Breast Neoplasms`.
+It means there is some relation between the gene ERBB2 and the disease Breast Neoplasms.

-### Keyword - Journal Relations
+### Container-Disease Interactions
-This heat map shows the co-occurrence of a keyword in abstract with the journal names.
+This heat map shows the relation between gene container and disease per organism.
-For example, if our keyword is `Coronavirus`, we can get this keyword appears 149 times in articles published on `PLoS One`.

-### Authors Word Cloud
-This word cloud shows the authors of the articles that have been archived into COVID-19 dataset.

-### Journal Publish Time Bar Chart
-This bar chart shows the publish time of articles in each year and each month.
+There are two sub-heat maps.
+The one on the left shows the relations found in Home sapiens, while the one on the right shows the relations found in Mus musculus.
+For example, if we take the first sub-heatmap and the intersection block of the fifth row and first column, we can get `++MAPK3 Phosphorylator` and `Prostatic Neoplasms`.
+It means the genes that have phosphorylation on ++MAPKS have some relation with the disease Prostatic Neoplasms.
+This allows us to demonstrate the "chained" relations through parameter reduction.

 ## Interactive Navigation Examples

-- Click `EIF2S1 Phosphorylator` on _Containers Word Cloud_ → _Enzymes Word Cloud_ will
+- Click `bisphenol A` on _Chemical Word Cloud_ → all the other pins will be updated.
+For example _Chemical-Gene Interactions_ will show us the interactions between bisphenol A and genes per type of interaction.
+_Container-Disease Interactions_ will show us the relation between diseases and gene containers that have a member called bisphenol A →
-tell you the members of this container → Keep adding more filters or clear for another navigation.
+Keep adding more filters or clear for another navigation.
-- Click the intersection of `Coronavirus` and `Virology` in _Keyword - Journal Relations_ → all the other pins will be updated.
-We can find `David A. Brian` from _Authors Word Cloud_, `SARS-CoV Palmitoylators` from _Containers Word Cloud_, etc. that are related to coronavirus.